What to Wear In Sedona, AZ: A Complete Packing Guide

 Adventure Gear

-Sedona is perfect for hiking and biking.
+Sedona has some amazing hiking and biking trails.
 Additional adventurous activities like horseback riding, rafting, hot air balloon rides, and helicopter rides are a short drive away.

 Flagstaff, Arizona, only 30 minutes away, offers zip lining and an extreme adventure course.
 Also offered in Flagstaff is skiing at the Arizona Snowbowl.